How to begin writing about my life-changing trip to Rajasthan?

-Bundi: I knew I wanted to stay in a haveli at least once in Rajasthan, so when I spotted this one at a cost of $41 a night, I was sold.
+Bundi: I loved our accommodation in Bundi!
+We booked at this homestay at a cost of $19 a night, I was sold.
 We had a beautiful room with an incredible view over the fort and palace.
-The staff were friendly and it was in a perfect location.
-This was probably my least favourite accommodation from the trip, but Bundi is home to uniformly terrible accommodation.
-This is easily the best of a bad bunch — at least, based on reviews alone.
-And I honestly didn’t find it to be bad — just very overpriced.
+The owners were so welcoming and it was in a perfect location.
+Bundi is home to uniformly terrible accommodation, so this homestay is basically the only decent place in town.
+And the homemade dinners?
+Phenomenal!

 Pushkar: I absolutely adored the owners of our homestay in Pushkar, where we paid $25 a night.
 They were some of the loveliest people I think I’ve ever met.
 They greeted us with cups of chai and plates full of food and snacks and treats, and every breakfast was full of so many freshly-baked options.
 When Dave mentioned that he can’t eat dairy, the owner walked down the road to buy him some breakfast options that were free of lactose.
 So kind!
 The room was clean and airy, and it was great to be staying a 5-minute walk from the centre of Pushkar.